-After giving effect to the sale of 1,500,000 Units, at the assumed offering price of \$\[\] per share, which is the last reported sale price of our Common Stock on the OTC Markets on \$\[\], 2024, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of \$\[\] would have been \$\[\] per share of Common Stock.
-This amount represents an immediate increase in net tangible book value of \$\[\] per share to our existing stockholders.
-Investors purchasing our Common Stock in this offering will have paid \$\[\] more than the as adjusted net tangible book value per share of Common Stock after this offering.
+After giving effect to the sale of 1,000,000 Units, at the assumed offering price of \$5.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2024 would have been \$833,755 or \$0.07 per share of Common Stock.
+This represents an immediate increase in pro forma net tangible book value to our existing stockholders of \$0.39 per share and an immediate dilution to new investors of \$4.93 per share.
+Dilution per share to new investors represents the difference between the price per share to be paid by new investors for the shares of common stock sold in this offering and the pro forma as adjusted net tangible book value per share immediately after this offering.